3 Days in Vienna: What to See, Skip, and Actually Enjoy in 2025

 Is Vienna worth visiting?

 Austria’s capital isn’t exactly my favorite place in the world, because frankly, it felt a little boring to me.
 It’s not that there’s anything especially bad about it, it’s more that there’s nothing that spectacular about it when compared to other European metropolises.
-But it’s clean and well connected logistically, so that’s bonus points!
+But it’s clean and well-connected logistically, so that’s bonus points!

-Day 1 of Vienna itinerary
+Day 1 of 3-day Vienna Itinerary: Cathedrals, Coffee & Hundertwasser

 You can see the route with all the stops of the day on Google Maps